zenoss/inspector/README.md

 ps aux
 ```

-Now let's run the inspector like this:
+Now let's run inspector like this:

 ```bash
 $ ./inspect --no-save --no-remove -w process ps-aux.sh     done
 ```

-Here we're instructing the inspector to not create a tarball (```--no-save```), not remove the
+Here we're instructing inspector to not create a tarball (```--no-save```), not remove the
 working directory (```--no-remove```) and to whitelist scripts tagged ```process```, which is what we
 tagged our script with.
-The inspector indicates that our script was run.
+Inspector indicates that our script was run.
 We should now have a new
 directory that looks something like ```inspected-2015-10-11T11-18-11.347149```, and inside we should
 see at least two files: ```ps-aux.sh.stdout``` and ```inspector.log```.